upteran/storybook-addon-redux-store/README.md

-# Storybook Redux Toolkit Addon
+# Storybook Redux State Addon

 A Storybook addon that helps you manage and visualize Redux Toolkit state directly from Storybook's UI.
 This addon provides a powerful interface for debugging, manipulating, and tracking Redux state changes in your stories.

 ## Acknowledgments

-This project was inspired by and builds upon the excellent work done in [addon-redux](https://github.com/DreamworldSolutions/addon-redux).
-Their original implementation provided the foundation for Redux state management in Storybook.
+This project was inspired by and builds upon the excellent work done in [addon-redux](https://github.com/frodare/addon-redux).
+Their original implementation provided the foundation for this addon.

 ## Features